Advanced Cardiac Life Support (ACLS): Blended Learning

 Employees for whom the training is not mandatory, must pay the course fee at the time of registration.

 Cancellation must be requested fourteen days prior to the class date to receive a full refund.
 A $50 service fee will be charged after this date.
-The deposit or registration fee will be forfeited if the online course was accessed and the class is not rescheduled within 60 days.
+The deposit or registration fee will be forfeited if the online course was accessed and the class is not rescheduled.
 If the provider cancels the course, a full refund will be provided.

 Consistent with UC Davis policy, faculty are expected to disclose: